Robust Semiparametric Inference for Bayesian Additive Regression Trees: BvM Theorems under Primitive Conditions

-where $\phi_T(\cdot)$ is some bounded and compactly supported probability density function that can depend on the tree size $T$. \end{assumption} \begin{remark} The set of assumptions leads to sufficiently fast posterior contraction rates for the BART.
-The Gaussian likelihood the unit variance in Assumption \ref{Assump:BARTModel} is standard in the literature.
+where $\phi_T(\cdot)$ is some bounded and compactly supported probability density function that can depend on the tree size $T$. \end{assumption} \begin{remark}[Discussion of Assumptions] The Gaussian likelihood with unit variance in Assumption \ref{Assump:BARTModel} is standard in the literature.
 One can also incorporate the unknown variance term and assign a prior as in \cite{xie2020adapt} and \cite{jeong2023art}.
 The asymptotic analysis allows for a large ambient dimension $p$.
 The requirement about the growth of $\log p$ simplifies the presentation of the contraction rate.
 Otherwise, one needs to incorporate an additional term as $\sqrt{q_0(\log p)/n}$ in the high dimensional setup.
 The construction of the piecewise constant approximation with the tree partition, which satisfies Assumption \ref{Assump:BARTTree}, can be found in Section 4 of \cite{jeong2023art}.

 Assumption \ref{Assump:BARTPrior} lists the specification of priors in the BART.
 The control of the unique elements in the split-net along each coordinate is crucial to establish the posterior rate of contraction.
-The original algorithm in \cite{chipman2010bart} does not take into account of the sparsity of the true regression model. \cite{linero2018bart} suggests the sparse Dirichlet prior on splitting coordinates to perform the variable selection, which is also implemented in the popular R package \citep{sparapani2021nonparametric}.
+The original algorithm in \cite{chipman2010bart} does not take into account of the sparsity of the true regression model. \cite{linero2018bart} suggests the sparse Dirichlet prior on splitting coordinates to perform the variable selection.
 Following \cite{rockova2020theory}, the splitting probabilities decay exponentially with respect to the depth $l$, which gives rise to the desired exponential tail of the total tree sizes.
-The compact support condition on each step height is assumed for technical reasons when verifying high-level conditions in \cite{ghosal2000rates}; see \cite{xie2020adapt} and \cite{jeong2023art}. \end{remark} \begin{theorem} Let Assumptions \ref{Assump:ID} and \ref{Assump:BARTModel}--\ref{Assump:BARTPrior} hold.
-For the pilot estimator $\widehat \pi$ assume that $\|1/\widehat \pi\|_\infty=O_{P_0}(1)$ and $\sqrt{n}\,\varepsilon_{n}\Vert \widehat{\pi}-\pi_0\Vert_{\infty}\to_{P_0}0$ for $m_0\in \mathcal{F}_p(\alpha,\mathcal{S}_0)$.
-Then, we have
+The compact support condition on each step height is assumed for technical reasons when verifying high-level conditions in \cite{ghosal2000rates}; see \cite{xie2020adapt} and \cite{jeong2023art}. \end{remark}